 1. Calling And Walk Step

 To get ordained online at the Christian Leaders Alliance (CLA), the first step is enroll in the admission class at Christian Leaders Institute.
 You will then take the Christian Leaders Connection Class (3 Credits) and the Christian Basic (3 Credits) courses that assure that you have advanced ministry and doctrinal knowledge.
 You will receive the Christian Basics Award.

 This Award explored calling into ministry, walking with God and the Christian Basics.
 This first step is important because this class explores the basic qualifications outlined in the Bible for Christian leaders.
 This class also specifically helps Christian leaders see if they have the fire and passion for ministry.

 Calling to ministry has always been important.
 Paul encouraged Timothy to fight the good fight.
 He said,

 Fight the good fight of the faith.
 Take hold of the eternal life to which you were called when you made your good confession in the presence of many witnesses.
 1 Timothy 6:12

-After you receive your first ministry training certificate, you can enroll in the Deacon Minister ordination class.
-This class guides you through becoming ordained in your local area as a deacon minister.
+After you receive your the Christian Leaders Basic Award, you can enroll in the Deacon Minister ordination class.
+This ordination class guides you through becoming ordained in your local area as a deacon minister.
 This is the ordination that follows you through the entire CLI program.
 In this class, you will submit three recommendations.
 These recommendations confirm that your local relational network also confirms your calling into ministry.